brevettiai/brevettiai-docs/docs/developers/python-sdk-brevettiai/installation-try-it.md

 ---
-description: How to install the criterion core package
+Description: How to install the criterion core package
 ---

 # Installation - Try it